 “Everyone wants to come to Brazil, and if we are not strict with [Chevron], this place is going to turn into a pool of oil.”

-– Carlos Minc, Brazilian Environmental Minister, in an interview with the Financial Times
+– Carlos Minc, Brazilian Environmental Minister, Financial Times

 With many national oil companies throughout the world already vying for rights to drill, the willingness of Western oil companies to take part in the venture will not deter Brazil from the developing the fields and funding the nation’s modernization programs it began in the mid-1990s.

 Since Argentina’s collapse in 2002, many Latin America’s markets have become increasingly interested in maximizing country specific advantages that will further regional integration and economic growth.
 Shifting economic priorities has led to national and regional growth.
 Even with its economic successes, Latin America’s progress has drawn the ire of many free-marketers, for many countries had to shed portions of the neo-liberal policies – which had been dictated to them through loan programs managed by the World Bank and the IMF – they rigorously adhered to for decades, in order to achieve success.